Fear Nothing

 Fear Nothing is a novel released in 1998 by the best-selling author Dean Koontz.
 The book is the first installment in what is reported to be a three-part series of books, known as the Moonlight Bay Trilogy, featuring Christopher Snow, who suffers from the rare (but real) disease called XP (xeroderma pigmentosum).
 The second in the trilogy, Seize the Night, was released in 1999.
 No release date has yet been set for the release of the third book titled Ride the Storm.
-Fear Nothing is in several ways a successor to 1987 Koontz novel Watchers.
+Fear Nothing is in several ways a successor to the 1987 Koontz novel Watchers.
+It was nominated for the Bram Stoker Award for Best Novel.